google/gnxi/oc_config_validate/README.md

 ### Use

- 1. Prepare the initial OpenConfig configuration for your device, in JSON format.
+ 1. Prepare the initial OpenConfig configuration(s) for your device, in JSON format.

-    This configuration will be applied to the device before any other operation, to bring it to a known initial state.
+    This configuration(s) will be applied to the device before any other operation, to bring it to a known initial state.

-    The initial configuration is sent in a single gNMI Set Update message to the indicated xpath.
+    Each initial configuration file is sent in a single gNMI Set Update message to the indicated xpath.

+    All initial configurations found on the test file and on the command line are applied, sequentially.

  1. Then, write your OpenConfig configuration tests, in YAML format.